george-brand/george-brand/README.md

 ### 👋 Hi, I'm George Brand.

 I'm a Research Engineer at Altamira Technologies.
 I work on a wide range of data science projects.
-I'm not a software developer but I am trying to maintain and learn new skills to keep up with modern technology.
+I'm not a software developer but I am trying to learn new skills to keep up with modern technology.

 ---